Ciantic/mpeg1audio/README.markdown

 license.

 **Note**: This is not meant to retrieve ID3v1 or ID3v2 tags.
-They are not part of MPEG Audio Layer I,II,III.
-If you are interested on ID-tags, I recommend [pytagger](http://code.google.com/p/liquidx/wiki/pytagger).
+They are not part of MPEG Audio Layer I, II, III.
+If you are interested on ID3-tags, I recommend [pytagger](http://code.google.com/p/liquidx/wiki/pytagger).

 ## For users of this package